 How To Fight Peer Pressure And The Feeling Of Not Giving Enough

-In general, I think it's better to keep donation amounts a secret.
-People can't help judge you for how much you give, even if they give nothing themselves.
+In this regard, it may be better to keep donation amounts a secret.
+Some people can't help but judge others, even if they give nothing themselves.

 Strategic Giving Is Also A Thing

-If you give publicly, especially a large amount of money, then your status will rise at the school.
+If you give publicly, especially a large amount of money, then your status may rise at the school.
 More parents will know who you are and so will more teachers and administrators.

 In turn, this increase in status may improve your relationship with the school.
 Maybe everybody will be kinder to you and your children.
-Or perhaps the next time your kid does something inappropriate, the school will be more forgiving.
 Your referral of other family's children may be taken more seriously.
-At the very least, the head of school will return all your e-mails.
+At the very least, the head of school will return your e-mails.

 From a professional point of view, other parents might view you in a better light if you give a lot of money.
 As a result, you and your child might be invited to more events.
 Being included increases the chances of meeting new friends, feeling less lonely, and gaining more business opportunities.

 Maybe one parent works at a potential client of yours.
-Due to your giving, they are more inclined to be your client.
+Due to your giving, they may be more inclined to be your client.
 Maybe another parent invites you to one of their soirees.
 There you might meet important new business connections.
+You never know!

 Relationships Are Everything

-Whether you realize it or not, the more money you give, the more benefits you will often receive.
+Whether you realize it or not, the more money you give, the more benefits you may often receive.
 The combination of money and relationships really makes the world go around.

 I remember going to a SF mayoral fundraiser at the ex-CEO of Yahoo's penthouse for $500 a person.
 At the fundraiser were entrepreneurs, power brokers, and even one of my favorite rappers of all-time!
 2 legit to quit!
 It was fascinating to see how the rich and powerful get richer and more powerful.

-In fact, I mention in How To Engineer Your Layoff, how donating money or volunteering your time at a charity your boss cares about is one of the best career hacks.
+In fact, I've written before how donating money or volunteering your time at a charity your boss cares about is one of the best career hacks.
 The more you support your boss, the greater your chance your boss will support you when it is time to negotiate a severance and leave.